 Other innovative firms dot the downtown and industrial park areas throughout the New River Valley.
 Examples include cybersecurity companies like FoxGuard Solutions in Christiansburg and advanced manufacturing companies like Volvo Trucks in Pulaski and NanoSonic, Inc. in Giles County.

-The Roanoke and New River valleys benefit from having multiple colleges and universities that help produce the talent that innovative companies need.
+The New River and Roanoke Valleys benefit from having multiple colleges and universities that help produce the talent that innovative companies need.

 Reclaim your commute